ClassicalMoser/eslint-plugin-import-boundaries/README.md

 [![npm version](https://img.shields.io/npm/v/eslint-plugin-import-boundaries)](https://www.npmjs.com/package/eslint-plugin-import-boundaries)
 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

-**Note: This is a beta release, originally developed for a personal project.
+**Note: This is an alpha release, originally developed for a personal project.
 It is not yet stable and may have breaking changes.**

 An opinionated ESLint rule that enforces architectural boundaries using deterministic import path rules.
 This rule determines when to use alias vs relative imports based on your architecture, rather than enforcing a single pattern for all imports.